- Starting with Jive Cats

 Q. When can I join a class?

-For Stroll or Charleston you can join on any one of our classes and start to pick up steps, patterns, technique and styling.
+For Charleston you can join on any Tuesday when we are teaching and start to pick up steps, patterns, technique and styling.

-For Jive and Lindy Hop we offer regular start dates - roughly monthly.
+For Jive and Lindy Hop we offer regular start dates - roughly monthly at each venue.

 We generally offer a 4-week discount package for Level 1 Jive and Lindy Hop coinciding with these start dates.
-If you don't want to book the course then there is a pay-as-you-go option, and the same start dates still apply for Jive and Lindy Hop.
+If you don't want to book the course then there is a pay-as-you-go option with the same start dates.
 If you need help selecting the best way to start then contact us.

 EXPERIENCED JIVE AND LINDY HOP DANCERS